Walt Disney World Annual Pass Info

 Disney World Annual Passes – The Basics

 You should carefully calculate your costs with and without Annual Passes before buying them.
 As a very rough rule of thumb, Walt Disney World Annual Passes are worth the money purely on the basis of ticket cost if you will be going into the theme parks for more than 18 days in 1-2 visits or 14 days in 3+ visits in a 366-day period.
 If your plans are in that ballpark, it’s probably worth actually calculating whether you’ll save money with a pass.
-In some cases they are worth the money for shorter stays because of the substantial benefits that are often available to Annual Passholders: hotel discounts, discounts on entertainment, free parking and the opportunity to buy a Tables in Wonderland card that saves 20% on most of Disney’s full-service restaurants.
+In some cases an annual pass can still save you money for shorter stays because of the substantial benefits that are often available to Annual Passholders: hotel discounts, discounts on entertainment, restaurant discounts and free parking.

 If you buy a Walt Disney World Annual Pass in advance by phone at (407) W-DISNEY (934-7639) or online, you will get a confirmation number via email (they don’t mail passes or exchange certificates any more).
-The actual annual pass card (which you don’t technically need any more if you have a working magic band or ticket card from a previous trip), you will need to collect it at a Disney World ticket booth, Guest Services outside of one of the Walt Disney World theme parks, or at the Guest Services Offices in Disney Springs.
+To get the actual annual pass card (which you don’t technically need any more if you have a working magic band or ticket card from a previous trip), you will need to collect it at a Disney World ticket booth, Guest Services outside of one of the Walt Disney World theme parks, or at the Guest Services Offices in Disney Springs.
 You’ll have to show photo ID (for adults) and you’ll get a finger scan that links your pass to you personally (which prevents sharing of the pass).
 Each time you enter the theme parks with the Annual Pass, you’ll have to put your index finger in a scanner.
 If the scan fails, you’ll be asked to show ID.